mashadab/Impact-melt-migration/README.md

 Comments are provided in the code.
 Output figures are located in the Figures folder.

 ## Melt migration with and without different motion of melt and ice phases
+The following videos show the melt fraction (0 = all ice, 1 = all melt) and temperatures for the simulation outputs ran in cylindrical r-z coordinates (axisymmetric) at different time instants mentioned on the right.

 ## Titan
 ### Without differential motion